HuetPaul/PheniGraph/README.md

 This library has two dedicated objects : one for the signe plots : Graphique and one for building multiples Graphique in a single figure : Multigraph

+### PLot in a commande line :

+To plot a Graphique or a Multigraph of filemande n in a comande line, download the file 'plot_phenigraph.py' and run 'python3 plotphenigraph n'

 ### The Graphique object :
 #### To initialise a Graphique :